bnjbvr/blog.benj.me/content/blog/2016-04-22_parallel-asmjs-compilation.md

 I recommend to read this [blog post](https://blog.mozilla.org/luke/2014/01/14/asm-js-aot-compilation-and-startup-performance/).
-It clearly explains the differences between JIT (Just In Time) and AOT (Ahead Of Time) compilation, and explicits the different parts of the engines involved in the compilation pipeline.
+It clearly explains the differences between JIT (Just In Time) and AOT (Ahead Of Time) compilation, and elaborates on the different parts of the engines involved in the compilation pipeline.

-As a TL;DR, keep in mind that [asm.js](http://asmjs.org/) is a strictly validated, highly optimizable, typed, subset of JavaScript.
+As a TL;DR, keep in mind that [asm.js](http://asmjs.org/) is a strictly validated, highly optimizable, typed subset of JavaScript.
 Once validated, it guarantees high performance and stability (no garbage collector involved!).
 That is ensured by mapping every single JavaScript instruction of this subset to a few CPU instructions, if not only a single instruction.
-Which means an asm.js program needs to get *compiled* to machine code, that is, translated from JavaScript to the language your CPU directly manipulates (like what GCC would do for a C++ program).
+This means an asm.js program needs to get *compiled* to machine code, that is, translated from JavaScript to the language your CPU directly manipulates (like what GCC would do for a C++ program).
 If you haven't heard, the results are impressive and you can run [video](beta.unity3d.com/jonas/DT2/) [games](https://www.unrealengine.com/html5) directly in your browser, without